• Home

 • A Moment with AI

-Manalizing Tribe Meetings
+Tribe Meetings

 What makes a Manalizing tribe meeting different than other men's groups?
 Than BNI?
 Than networking groups, or therapy groups?
 Glad you asked.
+This page shows who we are by describing how our meetings happen.

-Manalizing Tribe Meeting Agenda
+Tribe Meeting Flow

 We spend about 15 minutes at the beginning getting to know each other.
 Not in a business way, not in a superficial way.
 We have often already connected, so seeing a man again is like meeting up with a lifelong friends - only many of them.
 These are men who will go to war for you.